-Cough is a body’s natural response that clears your throat from mucus or foreign irritants, and it might cause when some food blocks your airways.
+Cough is a body’s natural response that clears your throat from mucus or foreign irritants, and it might be caused when some food blocks your airways.
 Cough can be acute or chronic.
 Acute cough lasts for less than three weeks, and chronic cough lasts over eight weeks.

 What are the causes of a cough?